-The Corrective Action Plan has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+The Introductory Section and Corrective Action Plan have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.

 The Board of Directors

 Eastern Area Workforce Development Board

-and Mr. Wayne Johnson
+and Mr. Brian Colón, Esq.

 New Mexico State Auditor